SuleimanFarah/sunpy/LightCurve-Refactor-Proposal.md

 ## Backwards Compatibility:
 None, due to the current implementation of LightCurve it will be very hard to maintain backwards compatibility.
 It may be possible to implement a `.create()` method that calls the Factory, however I would not recommend it.

+#Notes:

+* Make a check that the index column of the LightCurve is actually a time